 Connecting Industry to Education

-Western’s new Advanced Technology Engineering and Computer Science building is a direct response to the needs of Washington state industries and employers.
-The new facility will be a place for collaboration and connection with spaces that foster innovation, investigation, and inspiration.
+Western’s new advanced technology engineering and computer science building is a direct response to the needs of Washington state industries and employers.
+The building will be a place for collaboration and connection with spaces that foster innovation, investigation, and inspiration.
 Physically and culturally accessible, it will be a hub where industry experts, faculty, and students come together to co-create the technology and engineering solutions for today and tomorrow.

 Funding the New Facility